 - Licenses: All non-residents of Canada who want to fish in Ontario require a current non- resident sports fishing license and a non-resident Outdoors Card.
 Non-residents under the age of 18 may fish without a license if accompanied by a licensed family member.
 Any fish caught are part of the limit of the person with the license.
 Canadian residents require a resident fishing license and a current resident Outdoors Card.

-- Bait: You cannot bring live minnows, smelts, leeches or any other bait fish into Ontario from the United States.
-Night crawlers are allowed but they must be brought in containers with artificial bedding only.
+- Bait: You cannot bring any live bait: this includes minnows, smelts, leeches or any other bait fish into Ontario from the United States.
+As of October 1st, 2020, earthworms (including nightcrawlers) are no longer permitted.

 - Limits and Regulations: With countless lakes and streams, it is important that anglers are aware of the general regulations and of any exceptions to the general regulations (e.g. specific slots or catch and possession limits) that may apply to the lake you will be fishing.
 Ontario’s Fishing Regulations can be downloaded here.